recitalAI/ragtime-projects/Rag Full [RF]/README.md

             }
 ```

 If you prefer to evaluate the answers in XLSX format, navigate to the `expe/02.
 Answers` directory where you will find an XLSX version of your JSON file.
-The XLSX file will display all the chunks for each question in the answers.
+The XLSX file will display all the chunks for each question and the answers.

 ![Image Description](img/xlsx.png)